mcdougallab/matlabneuroninterface/README.md

     - to build the library interface
 - **example_run**
     - to call some functions from the library
-    - stdout is written to stdout.txt
+    - stdout/stderr are written to stdout.txt/stderr.txt respectively
 - **example_vector**
     - to create a Vector object and calculate some properties
+- **example_acpot**
+    - to generate an action potential

 ## Notes